A Journey Through Time: Lockerbie Bombing, Past Life Death in Germany, and Hans's Past Life Shadow

 Before the War

-Before the war, you were destined to go to university and become a medical researcher.
-But fate escorted you into a different direction.
-Unlike my civilian life as a German citizen in my early 50s, you soared into the world of iron crosses and knighthood during your late adolescence with unsurpassed fighter pilot skills.
-You engaged in thousands of sorties and hundreds of dogfights with the Russians on the Eastern Front.
+Before the war, you were meant to attend university and become a researcher.
+But fate intervened and sent you down another path.
+While I lived a civilian life as a German woman in my mid 40s or mid 50s, you were pulled into a world of iron crosses and knighthood before your twenties had fully formed.
+You flew more than a thousand sorties and engaged in hundreds of dogfights.

 It was Easier Not Knowing the Truth

-“It isn’t life without the element of surprise,” you reply, keeping the great unknown close to your heart.
+“It isn’t life without the element of surprise,” you answer, as always, keeping the mystery close—like a secret only eternity understands.

 Will the trauma ever end?

 Some days are better than others.
-The Surfside condo collapse, once more augmented this fear so much so I had to get on anti-anxiety medication.
-It’s been a month since the collapse, and I am now only beginning to return to a state of normalcy.
+The Surfside condo collapse reignited my fear so intensely that I had to go back on anti-anxiety medication.
+It’s been a month since it happened, and only now am I beginning to feel a semblance of normalcy.
 I have the drugs to thank for that—again.
-Dying during an air bombing while being stuck on the fourth or fifth floor in my flat, experiencing what it’s like to die in a collapse and somehow always viscerally remembering these events is not an easy thing to shove down.
+Dying in an air raid, trapped on the fourth or fifth floor of a building, feeling the structure give way, and carrying the visceral imprint of that collapse into this life—it’s not something I can easily suppress.

 Comments